nickrosh/evol-teacher/README.md

 # Evol-Teacher

 This repo implements the code generation instruction process described in the [WizardCoder Paper](https://arxiv.org/pdf/2306.08568.pdf).
+Currently, WizardCoder is one the most performant Code Generation models, being beaten only by ChatGPT.
 This takes the Code Alpaca 20k dataset and evolves each instruction through a randomly chosen evolution prompt to increase instruction complexity.
-This is done three times with pruning and post processing to remove unwanted instructions and
+These prompts range from increase time/space complexity, to increasing requirements, to adding erroneus code to improve robustness, etc. This is done three times with pruning and post processing to remove unwanted instructions and responses.
+The iterative addition of more complexity gives higher quality and more in-depth instructions than what is ususally generated in Alpaca methods.
+This, like in the case of WizardCoder and WizardLM, can lead to strong performance that gets very close to RLHF model performance.

 `generate_evol.py` allows you to generate an Evolution-Instruct dataset from any instruction dataset in the format `Instruction`/`Response`.
 Alpaca style datasets that contain `input` fields can be converted to Evolution format with `convert_alpaca_to_evol()`.
 The high level overview of the evolution process is as follows:
-1. A seed instruction is taken and evolved with a randomly chosen evolution prompt.
+1. A seed instruction is taken and evolved with a randomly chosen evolution prompt using GPT3.5.
-2. Responses are generated to each of these new evolved prompts.
+2. Responses are generated to each of these new evolved prompts also with GPT3.5.
 3. Poor quality instructions and responses are pruned and also prevented from further evolution.
-4. This evolution process repeats M times, in the paper and the default value in this repo, M=3.
+4. This evolution process repeats M times.
+In the paper and the default value in this repo, M=3.

 As described in the paper, I performed this process on the full 20k Code Alpaca dataset with three evolutions, resulting in a total of 80k instruction-response pairs.
 Over 120,000 API calls were made to OpenAI to create this dataset, and due to the rate limit, it took around three days to complete.

-## Getting the full 80k Datset
+## Getting the full 80k Dataset

 I plan on uploading the dataset to HuggingFace soon, but you can easily create the full dataset by running `merge_evolutions(output_dir="./data/EvolInstruct-Code-80k/")` within `generate_evol.py`.
 This will merge the seed dataset and the three evolutions.